 Coughing can be caused from a variety of medical conditions.
-We will discuss the most common reasons why you may have noticed a cough develop in your dog or cat recently.
+We will discuss the most common reasons why a cough can develop in dogs and cats.

 Let’s first discuss heart disease, which can be congenital or acquired.
 Hearing a heart murmur can provide the first clue that heart disease is present.
 Murmurs occur when there are valvular abnormalities within the heart.
 Over time, the heart can become progressively damaged and lead to congestive heart failure.
 If the left side of the heart is affected, fluid may back up into the lungs and produce a wet or productive cough.